 Not all grazing and browsing animals migrate across the Serengeti Plains, some are residents that can be seen year-round.
 Below is a Serengeti animals’ list of some of the other plains’ animals found here.

-Elephants can be seen throughout the year, but it’s easier to encounter them in the dry season (June- October) when they gather at waterholes, often close to safari lodges.
+Elephants can be seen throughout the year, but it’s easier to encounter them in the dry season (June- October).
+This is when they gather at waterholes, often close to accommodation inside the Serengeti National Park like the Four Seasons Safari Lodge.

-Buffalos are resident year-round, typically close to water sources.
+Buffalos are Serengeti residents year-round, typically close to water sources.
 But the largest herds are in the Ngorongoro Crater, where there is a lot of tall fibrous grass.

 Hippos are found in numerous permanent water sources.
 The Retina Hippo Pool in the central Serengeti is home to hundreds of these animals.